CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-to-organise-the-pairs-for-the-next-module/readme.md

       of them should be done by one person:

-      1. H﻿ow many hours of coursework has to be done in pairs?
+      1. H﻿ow many hours of coursework have to be done in pairs?
 Double check the issues that have a 🫱🏿‍🫲🏽 Pairs label on this module's backlog

       2. Open the "General Weekly Availability" spreadsheet.